carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

 The first operand is a vector value to be written to memory.
 The second operand is a vector of pointers, pointing to where the value elements should be stored.
 It has the same underlying type as the value operand.
 The third operand is an alignment of the destination addresses.
+It must be 0 or a power of two constant integer value.
 The fourth operand, mask, is a vector of boolean values.
 The types of the mask and the value operand must have the same number of vector elements.

 Semantics:
 """"""""""